Skip to table of contents

 The four knowledge pillars

 Each pillar represents a distinct area of expertise that contributes to a complete review.
-In practice, they are deeply interconnected: you cannot do strong barrier analysis without disability knowledge; you cannot evaluate a learning experience without UDL fluency; you cannot connect findings to action without understanding governance and law.
+In practice, they are deeply interconnected: strong barrier analysis requires disability knowledge; evaluating a learning experience requires UDL fluency; connecting findings to action requires understanding governance and law.

 1. Disability and learner variability

-Effective accessibility review begins with understanding disability — not as a fixed category, but as a relationship between a person and their environment.
-This includes familiarity with major disability categories (visual, auditory, motor, cognitive, neurological, and situational), how assistive technologies work and what they require from content, and how the social model of disability shifts the focus from "fixing the person" to "fixing the environment."
-Understanding learner variability also means recognizing that many barriers affect people without formal disability designations — including those with temporary impairments, older learners, or people accessing content in constrained environments.
+Accessibility review begins with understanding disability as a relationship between a person and their environment — not a fixed category.
+This includes familiarity with major disability categories (visual, auditory, motor, cognitive, neurological, and situational), how assistive technologies work and what they require from content, and how barriers affect participation across physical, cognitive, sensory, and situational contexts.
+Many barriers also affect people without formal disability designations — including those with temporary impairments, older learners, or people accessing content in constrained environments.

 2. Universal Design for Learning (UDL) and inclusive design

-Universal Design for Learning is a framework developed by CAST that guides the design of learning experiences to accommodate variability from the outset.
-It is built around three principles:
+Universal Design for Learning (UDL), developed by CAST, guides the design of learning experiences to accommodate variability from the outset.
+It is organised around three principles:

-UDL is distinct from, but complementary to, technical accessibility standards.
-WCAG tells you whether a video has captions; UDL asks whether the learning experience gives all learners genuine ways to engage with, access, and demonstrate the knowledge it contains.
+UDL is complementary to technical accessibility standards: where WCAG addresses whether content is technically accessible, UDL addresses whether the learning experience offers all learners genuine ways to engage with and demonstrate knowledge.

 3. Technical accessibility standards

-The Web Content Accessibility Guidelines (WCAG), currently at versions 2.1 and 2.2, provide the technical baseline for digital accessibility.
-They are organized around four principles — content must be Perceivable, Operable, Understandable, and Robust (POUR) — and apply to web content, LMS platforms, digital documents, multimedia, and interactive learning objects.
-Standards fluency means being able to interpret and apply criteria in context, not simply run automated checks and report pass/fail results.
+The Web Content Accessibility Guidelines (WCAG), currently at versions 2.1 and 2.2, provide the technical baseline for digital accessibility across web content, LMS platforms, digital documents, multimedia, and interactive learning objects.
+They are organised around four principles — Perceivable, Operable, Understandable, and Robust (POUR).
+Standards fluency means interpreting and applying criteria in context, not simply running automated checks and reporting pass/fail results.

 4. Laws, governance, and institutional context

-Technical findings only create lasting change when they connect to real accountability structures.
-This requires understanding relevant legislation (discussed in detail in Section 5), but also institutional governance: who has authority to require accessibility in procurement, which workflows create barriers that no individual designer can fix, and how accessibility responsibilities are — or aren't — distributed across an organization.
+Technical findings create lasting change only when they connect to real accountability structures.
+This requires understanding relevant legislation (addressed in Section 5) and also institutional governance: who has authority to require accessibility in procurement, which workflows create barriers that no individual designer can resolve, and how accessibility responsibilities are distributed across an organisation.
 Reviews that ignore institutional context produce findings that sit in reports without generating change.

-A practical hierarchy for using these frameworks together: Use WCAG to audit the artifact.
+A practical hierarchy: Use WCAG to audit the artefact.
 Use UDL to evaluate the learning experience.
 Use inclusive design principles to assess the system.
-Strong accessibility review holds all three lenses simultaneously — and situates findings within the institutional context in which they need to be acted on.
+Effective review holds all three lenses simultaneously and situates findings within the institutional context where they must be acted on.

 What distinguishes expertise from checklist compliance

-What automated tools cannot assess includes: whether a learning experience is equitably designed; whether assessment tasks assume a narrow range of abilities; whether the interaction patterns in an LMS are usable with a screen reader in practice (as opposed to technically passing); or whether the barriers that most affect a specific learner population are actually addressed.
-The gap between "technically passes" and "actually works for everyone" is where human expertise is irreplaceable.
+Automated tools efficiently detect a meaningful subset of issues — missing alternative text, insufficient heading structure, colour contrast failures, and ARIA errors — but can identify only approximately 30–40% of real accessibility barriers.
+They cannot assess whether a learning experience is equitably designed, whether assessment tasks assume a narrow range of abilities, or whether the barriers most affecting a specific learner population have been addressed.
+The gap between "technically passes" and "actually works for learners" is where human expertise is irreplaceable.

 Accommodation versus design: an important distinction